JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 ## Fourth Narrative

-Extracted from the Journal of EZRA JENNINGS
+Extracted from the Journal of _Ezra Jennings_

 1849.–June 15….
 With some interruption from patients, and some interruption from pain, I finished my letter to Miss Verinder in time